faisstzera/odin-recipes/README.md

-Primeiro projeto do Odin Project utilizando os comandos básicos do git e HTML aprendidos até o momento.
+First Odin Project project using basic HTML and Git.